2 nested activity groups

-Sub-clusters inside Facility-Based Equestrian & Motorsport Access.
-Each card links to its own detail page; counts are rolled up through the whole subtree of that child.
+Activity groups nested inside Facility-Based Equestrian & Motorsport Access.
+Each card links to its own detail page; counts are rolled up through everything nested under that group.

-Every organization with primary activities in Facility-Based Equestrian & Motorsport Access or any of its descendants.
+Every organization with primary activities in Facility-Based Equestrian & Motorsport Access or any of the groups nested inside it.
 Click a column header to sort.
 Filter by name or state above the table.

 | # | Organization | State | Revenue | Activities ↓ |